vekatze/neut/book/src/modules-and-sources.md

 <div class="info-block">

 As in F#, statements in Neut are order-sensitive.
-If you were to define `main` before `my-add`, the code won't compile.
+If you define `main` before `my-add`, the code won't compile.
 For forward references, you'll have to explicitly declare names beforehand using a statement called `nominal`, which we'll see in the next section.

 </div>

-## Publishing Your Module
+## Publishing Modules

 Let's publish our module so others can use the functions `my-add` and `increment`.

-You can create an archive of the current module using `neut archive`:
+You can create a tarball snapshot (an archive) of your module using `neut archive`:

 ```sh
 neut archive 0-1
 ls ./archive # => 0-1.tar.zst
 ```

-`neut archive` creates the directory `archive` at the root of your module.
-This command also creates an archive for the current module.

-The name of a module archive must be something like `0-1`, `2-3-1`, `1-2-3-4-5-6`.
+The name of an archive must be something like `0-1`, `2-3-1`, `1-2-3-4-5-6`.

 The compiler interprets the names of archives as semantic versions.
 For example, if you create an archive `1-2-3` and then `1-2-4`, the `1-2-4` is treated as a newer compatible version of `1-2-3`.

-This tarball can be controlled with your version control system like Git and pushed to the remote repository, as usual:
+These archives are intended to be controlled with your version control system like Git:

 ```sh
 # the usual git thing